-In this area of study students work in at least two of the production roles of actor, director and/or designer to realise scripts from at least three distinct theatre styles from the modern era.
+In this area of study, students work in at least 2 of the production roles of actor, director and/or designer to realise scripts from at least 2 distinct contemporary theatre styles or one contemporary theatre movement from 1945 to the present day.
 Through this work, students gain an understanding of how production teams can work collaboratively to interpret scripts.
-They also learn how work in production roles is informed by and contributes to the development of different theatre styles, and consider ways that theatre production work is itself shaped by the styles and contexts of the scripts.
+They also learn how work in production roles is informed by, and contributes to, the development of different theatre styles and/or a theatre movement.
+They consider ways in which theatre production work is itself shaped by the styles and contexts inherent in scripts and theatre movements.